A Dynamical N\'eron--Ogg--Shafarevich Criterion via Orbital Arboreal Representations: Preliminaries

-\begin{proof} Since $K$ is a local field, its residue field $k$ is perfect. $\Disc(f)\in\OO^\times$ implies the reduction $\tilde f \in k[T]$ is separable.
+\begin{lemma}[Unit discriminant $\Rightarrow$ unramified] Let $f(T)\in\OO[T]$ be a separable polynomial with unit leading coefficient.
+If $\Disc(f)\in\OO^\times$, then the splitting field of $f$ over $K$ is unramified.
+In particular, for any set $Y$ of roots of $f$, $K(Y)/K$ is unramified. \end{lemma} \begin{proof} Since $K$ is a local field, its residue field $k$ is perfect. $\Disc(f)\in\OO^\times$ implies the reduction $\tilde f \in k[T]$ is separable.
 Moreover, the unit leading coefficient ensures that $\deg \tilde f=\deg f$, so the reduction has the correct degree and Dedekind's criterion applies directly.
-By Dedekind's criterion, this implies the different is trivial, and thus the prime $\mathfrak m$ does not ramify in the splitting field; see, e.g., \cite[Ch.~III]{SerreLF}.
+By Dedekind's criterion, this implies the different is trivial, and thus the prime $\mathfrak m$ does not ramify in the splitting field; see, e.g., \cite[Ch.~III, §5, Cor.~1]{SerreLF}.
 Moreover, a compositum of unramified extensions remains unramified, so the full splitting field of $f$ over $K$ is unramified as well. \end{proof}

-\begin{definition}[Postcritical set] For the reduction $\tilde\varphi:\PP^1_k\to\PP^1_k$, define the reduced postcritical set
+\begin{definition}[Postcritical set] For the reduction $\widetilde\varphi:\PP^1_k\to\PP^1_k$, define the reduced postcritical set

 \end{definition}